COVID case could have impact on Australia Open preparations - WTMJ

 SERENA ADVANCES

-She will next face Danielle Collins, who upset third-seeded Karolina Pliskova 7-6 (5), 7-6 (3), and could reach a semifinal match against top-ranked Ash Barty.
+Williams will next face Danielle Collins, who upset third-seeded Karolina Pliskova 7-6 (5), 7-6 (3), and could reach a semifinal match against Ash Barty.
+The top-ranked Barty beat No. 52-ranked Marie Bouzkova in three sets and will next play Shelby Rogers.

 The U.S. Open, last year, was her short answer.
 Then she elaborated.